mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/VehicleSpeedReference/README.md

 This component is used in the **Controller and Environment** component.

-The harness model (`VehSpdRef_harness_model`) in the `Harness` folder is used to test that all the cases can be loaded and run.

-You can use other drive cycles, such as WLTP, provided by Drive Cycle Source block if you install the [support package][url-pkg].
+You can use other drive cycles, such as WLTP, provided by the Drive Cycle Source block if you install the [support package][url-pkg].

-_Copyright 2023-2024 The MathWorks, Inc._
+_Copyright 2023-2025 The MathWorks, Inc._

 [url-pkg]: https://www.mathworks.com/help/autoblks/ug/install-drive-cycle-data.html